Eggysgames/RumbleAPIQuery/README.md

 # Rumble API

-Used in Unity to drop and drag in games and grab the URL that your Unity game is embedded into.
+Used in Unity, a class used in games to grab the URL that your Unity game is embedded into.
 Then we manually query the string by pulling out our 3 variables and then send the code accordingly to the URL as a json.

 # Env